mzazon/awesome-cloud-projects/aws/implementing-enterprise-search-with-opensearch/implementing-enterprise-search-with-opensearch.md

 5. **Create index mapping for optimal search performance**:

-   Index mappings define how documents and their fields are stored and indexed.
-Proper mapping configuration is crucial for search performance and functionality.
+   Index mappings define how documents and their fields are stored and indexed in OpenSearch.
+Proper mapping configuration is crucial for search performance and functionality following AWS [Performance Efficiency Pillar](https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar/welcome.html) principles.
 We're using both `text` and `keyword` field types - `text` for full-text search and `keyword` for exact matches, aggregations, and sorting.

    ```bash
    # Create index mapping for products